 In most organizations, product managers still rely on a myriad of tools such as spreadsheets and slide decks to develop product plans, but those tools alone don’t provide teams with the insights they need to build successful plans and, ultimately, successful products.
 Even when teams use existing road-mapping tools, it is too easy to build a plan based on the wrong product or feature, only to realize the mistake after significant time and monetary investment.

-“It is time to help the product team, and all those involved in the product planning process, benefit from the era of digital transformation.
+“It is time to help the product team, and all those involved in the product development strategy and planning processes, benefit from the era of digital transformation.
 There are significant challenges in the product planning process that have yet to be addressed by a viable application or platform,” said Pete Sinclair, CEO at Obo.
 “This report showcases that teams do not have confidence in their current processes and are looking for higher levels of communication and clear prioritization across functions.
 It is also clear that there is a need for better ways to solicit and incorporate input from the market and other stakeholders—rather than just customers —to improve long-term product viability.”

 Is “good” really “good enough”?